robak86/hardwired/packages/react/README.md

 ## Functional API

-If you prefer more functional programming style, the counter example can be implemented as follows:
+If you prefer a more functional programming style, the previous counter example can be implemented as follows:

 ```typescript
 import { fn, value } from 'hardwired';